tidesdb/tidesdb/doc/04-reference/statistics.md

 ### Thread Safety

-Safe from any thread at any time; the counters are relaxed atomics on the write path.
+Safe from any thread at any time; the counters are relaxed atomics on the write path, apart from `max_us`, which carries enough ordering that `total_us` is always at least as large as it.

 ### See Also